Sir George Osborn, 4th Baronet: Early career

+In 1759, at the age of 17, he was commissioned as Major and second-in-command of the Bedfordshire Militia, before he transferred to the regular army.

-He was elected on 24 April 1769 to the House of Commons for the Bossiney constituency in Cornwall.
+He was elected on 24 April 1769, to the House of Commons for the Bossiney constituency in Cornwall.
 On 12 October 1774 he was elected for the Penryn constituency in Cornwall.
 Like his relative Lord North, Osborn held Tory political beliefs.

 American Revolutionary War

 During the American Revolutionary War he was captain of the grenadier company of the Guards Brigade with the rank of lieutenant colonel in the army.
 In addition to his other duties, he filled the post of Mustermaster-General and Inspector of the Foreign Troops.
 The latter responsibility required him to keep track of the strength and condition of the Hessian and other German mercenaries.
 The information was sent to Lord George Germain, the Secretary of State for America.
 For the American war, the British military establishment assembled the 1,000-man Guards Brigade by choosing the men by lottery from the 1st Foot Guards, 2nd, and 3rd Foot Guards.
 Brigadier General Edward Mathew commanded the unit which was split into two battalions of 500 troops each.
 Unlike the other regiments of foot, the light and grenadier companies of the Guards fought with their parent unit rather than being converged into elite battalions.
 Colonel Charles O'Hara, who later held important commands in the British army, belonged to the Guards Brigade.
 Among his friends, Osborn counted Lieutenant Colonel William Harcourt of the 16th Light Dragoons, Captain-lieutenant Richard FitzPatrick of the 1st Foot Guards, Lieutenant Colonel Sir John Wrottesley of the 2nd Foot Guards, and Colonel Henry Monckton of the 2nd Grenadier Battalion.

 Near Raritan Landing, New Jersey on 31 May 1777, Lieutenant William Martin of Spencer's Additional Continental Regiment and a 20-man patrol were ambushed by 60 Hessian mounted and foot Jägers under Captains Richard Lorey and Carl Wreden.
 In the first fire, three mounted Jägers were wounded, two seriously.
 This infuriated the others and they set upon the Americans, killing Martin and six of his men while capturing seven more.
 When the Americans recovered Martin's body, it was found to be hideously mangled with seventeen sword wounds, "most of them mortal".
 The corpse was displayed to the American soldiers as proof of their enemies' brutality.
 Already irritated by incidents such as the bayoneting to death of Brigadier General Hugh Mercer at Princeton, Major General George Washington sent Martin's remains into the British lines under a flag of truce with a letter of protest.
 When the wagon bearing the corpse arrived at Osborn's picket post, he accepted the letter but refused the dead body.
 His witty but heartless reply that he, "was no coroner", was received among British officers with great amusement and even made the rounds in London.